 SECTION 1: HOW TO TRANSFER PHOTOS FROM IPHONE TO PC (WINDOWS)

-Below you’ll discover how to import photos from iPhone to PC.
+Below you’ll discover how to import photos from iPhone to PC (Windows).
 The iCloud method transfers your images automatically and wirelessly.
-The other two methods show you how to transfer pictures from iPhone to PC using a USB cable.
+The other two methods show you how to transfer pictures from iPhone to computer using a USB cable.

 1. iCloud Photo Library On Windows PC